Do you want to learn how to properly size a bathroom fan?

-Certain properties are designed in this manner making it important to invest in a second bathroom exhaust fan.
+If your bathroom is large enough, it may be important to invest in a second bathroom exhaust fan.

 When measuring for a secondary space, it’s best to use the same calculation as before.

-However, most secondary spaces such as enclosed shower areas require nothing more than a simple 50 CFM bathroom exhaust fan.
+However, most secondary spaces such as enclosed toilet areas require nothing more than a simple 50 CFM bathroom exhaust fan.

 Remember, the primary exhaust fan is already regulating the rest of the bathroom.

-If you don’t want to install a secondary fan, it’s highly recommended to leave the shower door open throughout the day.
+If you don’t want to install a secondary fan, it’s highly recommended to leave the toilet door at least partially open throughout the day.
 This allows the primary bathroom exhaust fan an opportunity to do its job.
 While it won’t be as effective as a secondary fan, there’s still a chance to see satisfactory changes in air quality.

-By using the formulas mentioned here, the fan will work like a charm.
+By using the formulas mentioned, the fan will work like a charm.